As opposed to last year, while the philosophy hasn't changed, the focus of this newer entry has shifted towards portable computing.

 Another reason is that the Android OS on my Note 3 is Android KitKat.
 I could have upgraded to Lollipop, but rather than work on that, I opted for a new phone.
 Because KitKat is antiquated, most developed software at the Play Store stopped supporting it.
 Update: Thanks to SlimRoms, I could upgrade the phone to Marshmallow or Nougat.
 The meager KitKat to Lollipop update is what's offered by Samsung.

 What do I think of my new phone?
 My favorite phone thus far was my Samsung Note 1, running Gingerbread.
 Its Android version had the best “phone” user interface.
 Newer Android seems more like a desktop OS.
 You don't want a desktop OS on a phone, unless you are going to use a keyboard and mouse.
 KitKat left behind the hardware menu button on phones, and also persuaded developers from having a menu pop-up after long pressing an item (aka context menu).
 Instead of the phone's hardware menu button, you have to aim your finger to a hard-to reach 3-dash-icon.
 The icon is located on a top bar that takes up unnecessary space on the screen.
-Here's an article of outcry.
+Pcmag has an article of outcry, especially in the user's comments.
 The top bar with the 3-dash-menu button, and the lack of a long press context menu, reminds me of iPhone's iOS.
 Google chose to go with inferiority.
 Google used to be a golden child.
 I think they used to be a company dominated by software developers, and have since become dominated by the marketing department.

 Operating systems come and go, and each time I am forced to adopt a new one.
 I spend countless hours customizing it and accumulating a software library of programs.
 Just when I have it working smoothly and just the way I want, it becomes outdated, and/or is no longer supported by new hardware.